Ragi Nutrition Benefits And Recipes

 Ragi is a natural anti-ageing cereal due to its abundant supply of amino acids such as Methionine and Lysine.
 These amino acids help to prevent the adverse effects of aging by rejuvenating skin cells, promoting elasticity, and maintaining a youthful appearance.
 Additionally, ragi is rich in Vitamin E, a powerful antioxidant essential for skin health.
 Regular consumption of ragi can contribute to healthier, fresher-looking skin, helping maintain a youthful glow.

-4) Good for Hair Health
+4) Promotes Hair Health

 Iron, zinc, and magnesium in ragi promote healthy hair growth, strengthen hair follicles, and prevent hair loss.
 Additionally, the presence of vitamin E and antioxidants in ragi nourishes the scalp, reduces dandruff, and enhances overall hair texture and shine.

-5) Controls Diabetes
+5) Helps manage Diabetes

 Ragi has a low glycemic index and high fibre content, which helps regulate blood sugar levels and improve insulin sensitivity.
 Including ragi in your diet can aid in managing diabetes by preventing sudden spikes and dips in blood glucose levels.